2020PB/police-brutality/reports/Oregon.md

 ### Flashbang thrown at press and legal observers | July 21st

-Footage from shortly before midnight on July 21st shows press and legal observers hit by a flashbang, as well as a protestor shot by a projectile.
+Footage from shortly before midnight on July 21st shows press and legal observers hit by a flashbang, as well as a protester shot by a projectile.

 tags: shoot, projectile, protester, stun-grenade, journalist, legal-observer